yuansliu/mstcom/README.md

 ## Note
 Mstcom can not compress paired-end reads data having different lengths, e.g., SRR327342.
 To compress such datasets, compress the two FASTQ files separately.

+It should be pointed out that the dataset ERR174310 downloaded from NCBI have different lengths of two ends.
+In our experiments, we downloaded it from EBI.